influxdata/docs-v2/content/enterprise_influxdb/v1/administration/backup-and-restore.md

 influx -import -path -compressed
 ```

-For details on using the `influx -import` command, see [Import data from a file with `-import`](/enterprise_influxdb/v1/tools/influx-cli/use-influx/#import-data-from-a-file).
+For details on using the `influx -import` command, see [Import data from a file](/enterprise_influxdb/v1/tools/influx-cli/use-influx-cli/#import-data-from-a-file).

 ### Example: export and import for disaster recovery